tailcallhq/tailcallhq.github.io/outlines/working-with-graphql-scalars.md

 A. Introduction to GraphQL Scalars

-B. What are GraphQL Scalar types
+B. Understanding GraphQL Scalar types

-- Characteristics of Scalar types
+- Characteristics of Scalars

-C. Scalars as fundamental data types in GraphQL
+C. Scalars as fundamental data types

-- How they differ from non-scalar types
+- Difference from non-scalar types

 ## Significance of GraphQL Scalars

 A. Importance of Scalars in GraphQL

-- How Scalar shapes the GraphQL APIs
+- Shaping GraphQL APIs with Scalars

 B. Role in data representation